gabrc52/class_group_chats/README.md

 In order to use this project, you need to set the following environment variables in `.env`:

 * `MATRIX_TOKEN`: A Matrix access token for the bot or app service.
+* `API_SHARED_SECRET`: A shared secret that trusted clients of the API can use to perform actions.
+Generate with `pwgen -s 64 -n 1`
 * `MULESOFT_CLIENT_ID`: A client ID to access developer.mit.edu APIs
 * `MULESOFT_CLIENT_SECRET`: A client secret to access developer.mit.edu APIs